PureStorage-OpenConnect/nagios-plugins/README.md

 # Nagios/Icinga2

-A repository of plugins and extensions to monitor Pure Storage FlashArray and FlashBlade astorage arrays with Nagios.
+A repository of plugins and extensions to monitor Pure Storage FlashArray and FlashBlade storage arrays with Nagios.

 ## Plugins